How do I know if I need a new Website Design? - 5.0 out of

-What You Should Know Before Starting your Website Design
+What You Should Know Before Starting Your Web Design - 5.0 out of

 Bad Website Design Ideas:

-Probably one of the most common miss-conceptions is thinking that people will visit the site for the experience.
-Actually they don't, people visit sites for information anything else it just get in the way and it is annoying.
-Of course making it difficult for visitors to get information can't be good for business.
+Probably one of the most common miss-conceptions is thinking that people will visit your website for the experience.
+Actually they don't, people visits sites for information anything else it just get in the way and it is annoying and off course making it difficult for visitors to get information can't be good for business.

-Another important issue is that there are an immense number of proper accessing the internet using their smart phones and tablets, and this number keeps growing everyday.
-So a good policy would be avoiding bust content and of course flash animations that is not compatible with many devices and that can slow down even a computer.
+Another important issue is that there are an immense number of people accessing the internet using their smart phones and tablets, and this number keeps growing everyday.
+So a good policy would be avoiding flash animations that are not compatible with many devices and slows down even a fast computer.

-Other bad ideas to watch out for include: not mobile friendly, irrelevant content, flash animations, pop-up windows, over use of stock photos, music playing automatically, videos playing automatically, too many adds, poor navigation, inappropriate fonts.
+Other bad ideas to watch out for include: not mobile friendly unresponsive websites, irrelevant content, flash animations, pop-up windows, over use of stock photos, music playing automatically, videos playing automatically, too many adds, poor navigation, inappropriate fonts.
 Of course the list could go on, but this just about covers the most common mistakes.

 Good Website Design Ideas:

 Make the site Innovative.
 Avoid the cliches above and use most current technologies for your interface and functionality, if you are not sure of what they are, consult with your developer or contact us at Golfo Media Chicago Web Development, we'll be happy to assist you with your questions.